D.C. Workers’ Compensation Basics

 Are there any types of injuries that generally aren’t covered by D.C. workers’ compensation?

 Yes.
 While most on-the-job injuries are compensable by workers’ comp, there are exceptions.
 For example, though injuries that occur when actively carrying out your work-related duties are covered, those sustained while commuting to or from work—or on your lunch break—usually are not.
 There are other exceptions, so you should speak to an attorney about your case.
-May Lightfoot, PLLC, offers free, no-obligation consultations.
+Lightfoot Law, PLLC, offers free, no-obligation consultations.
 Contact us today.

 Other workplace injuries typically not covered by workers’ compensation include those that are intentionally self inflicted or sustained during a physical altercation with another employee that you started over non-work-related personal matters (such as fights over romantic partners or sports team wins or losses).
 However, you may be entitled to benefits if you were the victim of workplace violence.